 - Be ready to open the business for which the license is being applied

-You must apply in the county in which you live.
+You must apply in the county in which you live or are principally employed.

 - In Upstate New York apply to the County Court through the office of the court clerk, county clerk or sheriff.

 - In New York City, Nassau County and most of Suffolk County apply to the police commissioner.

 - In eastern towns of Suffolk County apply to the Sheriff.

 To complete the State of New York Pistol/Revolver License Application (PPB3), you will need to provide:

 - You will also need to provide a form of identification